Catheter ablation: Technique

+Epicardial ablation

+For patients for whom catheter ablations fail, they may then have an epicardial ablation performed.
+In this type of ablation, instead of a catheter being threaded through a vein in the groin area, the "most direct and safest route to the space outside the heart" is used by going into the subxiphoid region - just under the breastbone at the bottom of the rib cage.

+A needle then enters the pericardial space around the heart, where then a wire is inserted, the needle is removed, and a plastic tube is inserted over the wire.
+That tube is then where the ablation catheter is threaded to then burn off the offending area of the heart.
+Following epicardial ablation, often a small plastic tube may be left in place overnight to drain any fluid that may accumulate in the pericardial space.

+At most centers, epicardial ablation is not usually performed, but it is at "selected centers" such as Stanford.

 Recovery or rehabilitation

 After catheter ablation the patients are moved to a cardiac recovery unit, intensive care unit, or cardiovascular intensive care unit where they are not allowed to move for 4–6 hours.
 Minimizing movement helps prevent bleeding from the site of catheter insertion.
 Some people have to stay overnight for observation, some need to stay much longer and others are able to go home on the same day.
 This all depends on the problem, the length of the operation and whether or not general anaesthetic was used.